riclolsen/json-scada/docs/install.md

 Multiple JSON-SCADA systems can run on the same server, for this each one must have a distinct MongoDB and PostgreSQL database and a separate folder structure.
 Also a distinct listen HTTP ports must be configured.

 It is recommended to run JSON-SCADA processes as services or daemons.
 On Linux it is recommended the _Supervisor_ tool to manage processes.
-On Windows we recommend to convert processes on Windows services using the NSSM tool.
+On Windows it is recommend to convert processes on Windows services using the NSSM tool.

 ### Supervisor Configuration (Linux)